 This post contains affiliate links, which means if you make a purchase I may receive a small commission at no cost to you.
 I only recommend products I fully believe in and heartily recommend.As an Amazon Associate, I earn from qualifying purchases.

 This section covers things you’ll need specifically for the car.
 We keep these items in the car at all times so we don’t actually have to pack them which makes packing less stressful and then we’re always prepared.
 Many of these items we have used around town, not just on road trips!

-- First Aid Kit: Any standard first aid kit will do.
+First Aid Kit: Any standard first aid kit will do (get one here on Amazon or here at REI).
 We have a big first aid kit in the back and a mini one in the glove box that’s just a small bag with bandaids, lip balm, hand lotion, pain killers, pepto, benadryl and hand sanitizer

 Personal Items for Road Trips

 You know better than I do what specific personal items you need, but make sure to bring clothes, toiletries and medications for each member of the group.
 It helps if each person has an easily identifiable bag that can be found quickly.

 When packing your clothes, think about the weather and climate of every place you’re traveling to (like you would on any trip) for both day and night.
 Make sure to pay attention to the weather along your route not just at the destination.
 You can always stop and do laundry along the way (another fun adventure).

 I like to have clothes for long stretches of driving that are comfortable but I also like to keep hiking shoes or running shoes and hiking clothes handy in case I want to make an unplanned stop.
 I also recommend having a swimsuit, towel and flip flops because you never know when there might be a fun water oriented stop in the summer!

 What Kind of Food Should I bring on a Road Trip?